Bitcoin Vault Covenants

 Best fit: OP_VAULT — authorized recovery blocks political griefing (no anonymous parties can freeze the city's funds).
 Partial withdrawal supports budget-cycle spending.
 The three-key model maps to municipal separation of duties: treasurer holds trigger key, city council holds recoveryauth, recovery address is a multisig controlled by an independent oversight board.

-All measurements from Bitcoin regtest.
+All measurements from regtest.
 Transaction sizes (vsize) are structurally valid.
-12 experiments, 8 threat models, 3 covenant designs.
+15 experiments, 11 threat models, 5 vault implementations — 4 Bitcoin covenant designs plus Simplicity on Elements regtest (federated sidechain).